 - Big Data analytics.
 Big Data analytics uses advanced analytics techniques against enormous, diverse data sets including structured, semi-structured, and unstructured data from different sources and sizes from terabytes to zettabytes.
 One of the areas where Big Data is widely applicable and useful is HR analytics.
 Knowledge of Big Data empowers you to create accurate headcount forecasts, optimize your workforce structure, and drive workforce transformation.
 The algorithms can simulate different workforce scenarios: the economic crisis, Brexit or Covid-19.
 We’d recommend you try out a few data-driven tools that can help you predict your future labor costs, define future skills, make hidden skills transparent and point out the skill gaps.

 - Virtual and augmented reality.
 Many Industries, such as entertainment, education, health, manufacturing, and advertising have already adopted VR and AR technologies.
 So in the next few years technicians who have these skills are sure to be in high demand.
-By the way, 74% of software engineers predict that we will see AR and VR’s full impact in the next five years.
+By the way, 74% of software engineers predict that we will see AR and VR’s full impact in the next ten years.

 - Blockchain.
 Due to the rapid decline in Bitcoin and other cryptocurrencies, blockchains seemed to have disappeared.
 But in reality, it’s not only used for cryptocurrency, but also peer-to-peer payments, crowdfunding file storage, identity management, digital voting purposes.
 Thus, developers who understand blockchain, smart contracts and can build decentralized applications will be in a high demand as well.
 Tech giants, like Facebook, Amazon, IBM, and Microsoft are working on developing blockchain.